crazyideas21/academic-kickstart/content/home/publications.md

 #### Backpage and Bitcoin: Uncovering Human Traffickers

-Helps law enforcement narrow down their search for human traffickers by analyzing the Bitcoin blockchain.
+Bitcoin is not completely anonymous.
+Taking advantage of this property, we describe a method to help law enforcement agencies narrow down their search for human traffickers by analyzing the Bitcoin blockchain.

 [Paper PDF](static/kdd17-backpage.pdf) |
 [Summary](https://engineering.nyu.edu/news/follow-bitcoin-find-victims-human-trafficking) |